Yeraze/rvwhisper-monitor/README.md

 # rvwhisper-monitor

-This is a collection fo scripts to collect data from an RVWhisper system (available at https://rvwhisper.com/) and store it locally in a collection of SQLite3 databases.
+This is a collection of scripts to collect data from an RVWhisper system (available at https://rvwhisper.com/) and store it locally in a collection of SQLite3 databases.
 It can also poll local weather information from OpenWeather.

 Once the data is collected, it can create dynamic graphs (thanks to Chart.js) and perform some rudimentary analysis.